 REACH

-REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) is an EU regulation that restricts the use of certain chemical substances in consumer products.
-In 2017, Bisphenol A was included in the Candidate List of Substances of Very High Concern (SVHC), under category 1B.
+REACH is an EU regulation that restricts the use of certain chemical substances in consumer products.
+The Candidate List of Substances of Very High Concern (SVHC) under REACH includes Bisphenol A under Category 1B because it is toxic for reproduction and has endocrine-disrupting properties.

 The main reason for this decision is that cashiers are exposed to BPA as they must often handle a great number of thermal paper receipts.
-The category most at risk is represented by unborn children of pregnant workers.
+The unborn children of pregnant workers represent the category that is most at risk for BPA exposure.

 Toy Safety Directive

-The Toy Safety Directive sets up the permissible migration limit values for chemicals used in chewable toys by children under the age of 3 years old.
-More specifically, the directive requires that the migration limit for BPA should be less than 0.04 mg/l (migration limit) in accordance with the methods and requirements of the standards:
+The Toy Safety Directive sets migration limit values for chemicals used in toys meant for placement in the mouth by children aged 3 and under.
+The directive specifically requires the BPA migration limit to not exceed 0.04 mg/l (migration limit) per the methods and requirements of the following standards:

 Plastic Food Contact Materials: Regulation (EC) 10/2011